 Risks – important

-This, like all investments available through Wealth Club, is only for experienced investors happy to make their own investment decisions without advice.
+Like all investments available through Wealth Club, it is only for experienced investors happy to make their own investment decisions without advice.

+Exits are likely to take considerably longer than the three-year minimum EIS holding period; equally, an exit within three years could impact tax relief.
 The value of tax benefits depends on circumstances and tax rules can change.

 Register your interest – no obligation

-Wealth Club aims to make it easier for experienced investors to find information on – and apply for – tax-efficient investments.
-You should base your investment decision on the provider's documents and ensure you have read and fully understand them before investing.
-This review is a marketing communication.
-It is not advice or a personal or research recommendation to buy the investment mentioned.
+Wealth Club aims to make it easier for experienced investors to find information on – and apply for – investments.
+You should base your investment decision on the offer documents and ensure you have read and fully understand them before investing.
+The information on this webpage is a marketing communication.
+It is not advice or a personal or research recommendation to buy any of the investments mentioned, nor does it include any opinion as to the present or future value or price of these investments.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.

 - Single company